 With the idea to gather professional insights, I facilitated 2 ideation sessions with youth workers.
 There we formulated objectives of youth work designed activities in the context of the project objectives and even tried to prototype the future learning manuals.

 Along with outputs, and together with the survey’s results, this became the main focus points of the Learning methodology’s development.

 The analysis of the research can be seen here.

-The second part of my research was in In the last phase of the project, where I gathered feedback from the participants (youth workers and learners) and prepared an impact assessment reports.
+The second part of my research was in the last phase of the project, where I gathered feedback from the participants (youth workers and learners) and prepared an impact assessment report.

-At the end of the project, it was organized design thinking workshops where the participants shared their experience in the program.
-By using creative methods as storytelling and sketching they shared how they are going to implement the methodology in their fieldwork with youths.
+At the end of the project, design thinking workshops were organised where the participants shared their experiences in the program.
+By using creative methods such as storytelling and sketching they shared how they are going to implement the methodology in their fieldwork with youths.